-The directors have been given the declarations by the Interim Chief Executive Officer and Chief Financial Officer required by section 295A of the Corporations Act 2001.
+The directors have been given the declarations by the person who serves the Chief Executive function and the Chief Financial Officer required by section 295A of the Corporations Act 2001.

 This declaration is made in accordance with a resolution of the Board of Directors.